OpenBEL/belmgr/plugin/DEPLOYPLUGIN.md

 ## Adding to JSPM registry

-Already done, but this was accomplished by doing a Pull Request on https://github.com/jspm/registry/blob/master/registry.json and adding `"belmgr-plugins": "npm:belmgr-plugins",`
+Already done, but this was accomplished by doing a Pull Request on https://github.com/jspm/registry/blob/master/registry.json and adding `"belmgr-plugin": "npm:belmgr-plugin",`

 ## Adding to Aurelia registry